HHopper/Intercambio/README.md

 Assuming you are using a Linux Ubuntu set-up, you will need the truffle suite as well as the Ganache-cli development blockchain.
 Following the traditional command line, type:

     $ npm install -g ganache-cli

     $ npm install -g truffle

 Also, make sure you have metamsk installed on your local machine that you're definitely not using the Brave Browser.
 Both Firefox and Chrome work fine for the take of this very modest first go at a Dapp.

 # How to Comb Through This Project Effeciently

 When you download this file and open it up in the Visual Studio (which is what I'm assuming you're using as your coding environment).
 I've tried to document the application logic as thoroughly as possible so you don't have to go digging around guessing what everything does.
 In the top directory you will find a folder called Assignment Extras.
-Within this you will find my ***avoiding_commmon_attacks, design_pattern_decisions, and a brief library demonstration as well.*** My project didn't need a library so I added a brief demo.
+Within this you will find my ***avoiding_common_attacks, design_pattern_decisions, and a brief library demonstration as well.*** My project didn't need a library so I added a brief demo.

 Beneath that are all of the standard things you would expect from a truffle project.